ironkayman/RebisTheory/rebis_theory.md

 It is important to address the design of busts present within castles' halls of Scarlet Fortress, Owlite Academy and Moorcroft Manor:

-- The stone on statue's forehead resembles the [Prismatic Dazzling Gem](https://wiki.spiralknights.com/Prismatic_Dazzling_Gem), which is related to Kats through idea of battle sprites being reincarnations of past civilizations - [Seraphynx](#seraphynx)
+- The stone on statue's forehead resembles the [Prismatic Dazzling Gem](https://wiki.spiralknights.com/Prismatic_Dazzling_Gem), which is related to Kats through idea of battle sprites being reincarnations of past civilizations.
+In that case being [Seraphynx](#seraphynx).
-- The eyes most resemble [devilite yesmen](https://wiki.spiralknights.com/Yesman) with their circular, dot-like form, and small pits beneath, outlining the eye sockets
+- The eyes most resemble [devilite yesmen](https://wiki.spiralknights.com/Yesman) with their circular, dot-like shape, and small pits beneath, outlining the eye sockets.
 - The mouth is also similar to devilites, having central tooth and 2 on each side.
-Based on [yesmens'](https://wiki.spiralknights.com/Yesman#Yesman) underbite and other [devilite overbite](https://wiki.spiralknights.com/Yesman#Devilite), - visibility of frontal jaw and position of shadows within the texture, the lower jaw has 2 front teeth and upper jaw has 3 with one in the middle, similar to the statue.
+Based on [yesmens'](https://wiki.spiralknights.com/Yesman#Yesman) underbite and other [devilite overbite](https://wiki.spiralknights.com/Yesman#Devilite) within the textures, the lower jaw has 2 front teeth and upper jaw has 3 with one in the middle, similar to the statue.

 But, as no devilites were encountered at that point in time, this architectural development could be some time later, during the time of [arrival of Undercorp to Cradle](#chapter-vi-arrival-of-undercorp), as proven by future appearances of Grim Gates.
-This conflicts with the proposed idea of tortomega not yet uncovering Underworld and constructing tortodrones, as described at [Arrival of Undercorp section](#chapter-vi-arrival-of-undercorp), as that was precursor to titans being extinct.
+This conflicts with the proposed idea of tortomega not yet uncovering Underworld and constructing tortodrones, as described at [Arrival of Undercorp chapter](#chapter-vi-arrival-of-undercorp), as that was precursor to titans being extinct.

 Across cultures, tall foreheads as well as presence of jewelry signifies wisdom, this can be applied both to dragons and devilites:

-- Known devilites does not fashion themselves with trinkets presented on the status.
-Although this could be a time before Undercorp could have been established in a more modern setting or a fact that most of encountered devilites are white-collar workers (`The office minions of the Underworld are a disgruntled lot, attacking any unauthorized personnel on sight.
-While not terrible threats on their own, they can become far worse if one of their Pit Bosses gets a hold of them` [Devilish Drudgery - Information Module](https://wiki.spiralknights.com/Information_Module:_Devilish_Drudgery)).
+- Known devilites does not fashion themselves with trinkets presented on the statues.

+    Although, this could be a time before Undercorp could have been established in a more modern setting of a corporation, or a fact that most of encountered devilites are white-collar workers (`The office minions of the Underworld are a disgruntled lot, attacking any unauthorized personnel on sight.
+While not terrible threats on their own, they can become far worse if one of their Pit Bosses gets a hold of them` [Devilish Drudgery - Information Module](https://wiki.spiralknights.com/Information_Module:_Devilish_Drudgery)), without giving insight into the inner details of Underworld's society.
-- If statues are of dragons, then it is them completely unknown weather tortomega or valkyries were castles' builders.
+- If statues are of dragons, then it would be a different depiction of them, - with a greater relation to the Underworld's anatomy and physiology, or, it makes Underworld to appear very early in the timeline.
+It would also mean, that both titans and valkyries could be those castles' builders, given presence of dragons.
 - If statues are of devilites or fiends, then it would seem strange for valkyries to build them, notably near crypts in the Moorcroft Manor.

-While for titans, which will later cooperate with devilites, it would seem more fitting, as valkyries are not connected with shadow damage and Underworld until much further in time, as no Underworld was yet discovered, and valkyries do oppose it (`helmet whose name denizens of the Underworld dare not mention` -  [Valkyrie Helm](https://wiki.spiralknights.com/Valkyrie_Helm)).
+    While for titans, which will later [cooperate with devilites](#arrival-of-undercorp), it would seem more fitting, as valkyries are not connected with shadow damage and Underworld until much further in the timeline we propose.
+And, as no Underworld was yet discovered, and valkyries do oppose it (`helmet whose name denizens of the Underworld dare not mention` - [Valkyrie Helm](https://wiki.spiralknights.com/Valkyrie_Helm)), this seems as questionable design choice.

+    Unless this was a later development.
+We consider this scenario as all of those locations lasted the most, as they are populated by Spookats - evidence of Kat tribe invading those location, meaning, that Owlites were there.
+And at that, far later point of the timeline, heavenly kingdom would've encountered devilites is several times.
+Carving them within their halls may be a symbolic gesture of a [yet-to-happen Valkyrian onslaught into the Underworld](#war-of-heavenly-kingdom-and-underworld).
+But, this suggestion does not follow any so far related myths nor their narratives, Valkyries of norse mythology included, - due to this, such suggestion of devilites being carved into the walls seems as a speculation, rather than a hypothesis.
-- A possibility also exists that the castles were built by Isorian ancestors, but that would mean that all knowledge of elemental and shadow damage would at some point gone from Spiral Order, as they explicitly discover it on Cradle - shadow damage from devilites, and elemental from Owlites - as noted in [Isorian section](#similarity-to-heavenly-kingdom).
-It was covered earlier, suggesting that a different branch of order preceding Spiral Order had to arrive and establish heavenly kingdom.
+- A possibility also exists of the castles being built by Spiral Order ancestors, but that would mean that all knowledge of elemental and shadow damage would at some point gone from Spiral Order, as they explicitly discover it on Cradle - shadow damage from devilites, and elemental from Owlites - as it will be discussed in [chapter on Isorians and Spiral Order](#similarity-to-heavenly-kingdom).
-- The last option, one that was mentioned in the [Ancient Titans chapter](#chapter-iii-ancient-titans) is based on an idea, that dragons, as suggested by [dragon scale](https://wiki.spiralknights.com/Dragon_Scale) description: `It reflects light with an otherworldly sheen`, came from the Underworld or with it.
-This would place them into Underworld ecosystem and grant fiendish anatomy.
+- An option, one that was mentioned in the [Ancient Titans chapter](#chapter-iii-ancient-titans) is based on an idea, that those are titans, depicting themselves at some point in time.

+    This would lead to and idea, initially suggested by [dragon scale](https://wiki.spiralknights.com/Dragon_Scale) description: `It reflects light with an otherworldly sheen`, that dragons are related to Underworld to a degree of being able to pass through it.

+    While this would conflict with the established design of dragons, the potential designs of titans and tortoises, as similar to fiends design-wise would be not so far plausible.

+    The key element is the [dazzling gem](https://wiki.spiralknights.com/Dazzling_Gem)-like jewelry, which those castles were carved by valkyries, would mean that underworld is a different relation, but no such relation was discovered.

+    On the other hand, such decorations for the depictions of builders of those structure would seem as more plausible, if we are to draw parallels with norse mythology - of gratitude and respect to titans, as builder of heavenly kingdom, an interpretation of the complex relationship between giants and valkyries from the norse mythology.

+    This would place titans into close proximity of Underworld ecosystem and grant anatomy reminiscent of fiends, while not being as such.
 This hypothesis could explain the anatomy being similar to devilites'.

-In that case, presence of the divine dragons can be argued as divinity comes from nature of dragons themselves being an ever-present specie, capable of traversing through all of existing realms.
+The only conflict is that devilites' flat anatomy of a face, rather that a dragon muzzle depicted here, with a stone similar to dazzling gem, which is attributed to Owlites.
+As anatomy of dragons is established, this makes this statues seem to belong to a different specie, likely titans themselves or devilites of later times in history of heavenly kingdom.
+We won't discard other cases of the statues' identities, but in order to move forward, we will consider titans as ones depicted on those statues.

-This ability to travel across realms can also explain the scenario, where Isorians did not originate on Cradle or on planets that was captured by Cradle's Core, but rather on an unrelated planet, implied to be Isora, wherein dragons were already present, as stated by the [Azure Guardian Helm](https://wiki.spiralknights.com/Azure_Guardian_Helm): `The technique which weaves dragon scale seamlessly into the metal is a closely guarded secret`.
-The only conflict is that devilite flat anatomy of a face, rather that a dragon muzzle depicted here, with a stone similar to dazzling gem.
-As anatomy of dragons is likely established, this makes this statues seem to belong to a different specie, likely tortomega themselves.
+This ability of dragons to travel across realms can also explain the scenario, where Isorians did not originate on Cradle nor on planet that was captured by Cradle, but rather on an unrelated planet, implied to be Isora, wherein dragons were already present, as stated by the [Azure Guardian Helm](https://wiki.spiralknights.com/Azure_Guardian_Helm): `The technique which weaves dragon scale seamlessly into the metal is a closely guarded secret`.
+The presence of Riders as once carving worlds from stone in this interpretation can be attributed to a different builders - this time being valkyries, meaning that the __castles with fiendish statues were assisted in building by titans, and the rest of castles build by valkyrian riders, gods__.
+This would respect both descriptions of riders as well as propose a plausible explanation for the statues, alluding to norse mythology.

-Considering previous elements of norse mythology, it can be argued that these statues are of tortomega/titans with the inclusion of complex relationship between giants and valkyries from the norse mythology.

-As for the divine drakon and its dragon counterpart, one more similarity can be suggested to parallel to the established idea dragons being interstellar species: `The dragon in itself is a monstrum - a symbol combining the chthonic principle of the serpent and the aerial principle of the bird.
-It is, as Ruland says, a variant of Mercurius.
-But Mercurius is the divine winged Hermes manifest in matter, the god of revelation, lord of thought and sovereign psychopomp` (Psychology and Alchemy - p.
-404), which renders dragons in alchemy as figures of dual nature of the Universe.

 #### Stone Constructs

 Stone [gun and rocket puppies](https://wiki.spiralknights.com/Gun_puppies) were invented by tortomega, resembling drakes, set to guard the halls of the castles.
 Gun and Rocket Puppies' exterior was made of stone with mechanical internals, as seen by the cracked shells of tier 1 turrets.

 They had same design of dragons present in titans' castles, these designs would be later enhanced by gremlins with gun puppies of tiers 2 and 3, explicitly elemental, with the addition of elemental essences contained near spiral imagery carved into a stone slabs on top of gun puppies' heads ([Red Rover](https://wiki.spiralknights.com/Gun_Puppy#Red_Rover), [Slush Puppy](https://wiki.spiralknights.com/Gun_Puppy#Slush_Puppy), [Sick Puppy](https://wiki.spiralknights.com/Gun_Puppy#Sick_Puppy), [Sparky](https://wiki.spiralknights.com/Gun_Puppy#Sparky)).

-> The elemental essences in question are 5 star materials of icon like the [Storm Chaser](https://wiki.spiralknights.com/Storm_Chaser)
+The elemental essences in question are 5 star materials of icon like the [Storm Chaser](https://wiki.spiralknights.com/Storm_Chaser).

 Gun puppies of tier 2 and 3 have more mechanical design, with the base at which the rotation of the turret happens, having bolts.
 Tier 1 gun puppies don't have any external mechanical elements, looking practically the same as the statues at [Gloaming Wildwoods](https://wiki.spiralknights.com/Gloaming_Wildwoods), [Aurora Isles](https://wiki.spiralknights.com/Aurora_Isles) and [Haven](https://wiki.spiralknights.com/Town_Square).